The structure of a trust differs greatly from other Australian entities.

 A trust is an obligation imposed on a person or organisation (trustee) to hold property or assets (such as business assets) for the benefit of others, a trust is not a separate legal entity.

-Trusts account for 23% of all Australian businesses.
-Trusts also have the highest survival rate compared to all other entity types.
-In this blog we'll explore what a family (discretionary) trust is, the benefits and how to set one up.
+Trusts account for 23% of all Australian businesses and have the highest survival rate of all entity types.

 What Is A Family Trust?

 The most common type of trust in Australia is a family (discretionary) trust.
-Families will usually set up a trust so they can protect their assets and pass them on to their children when they are old enough.
+Families will usually set up a trust so they can protect their assets and pass them on to their children.
 Under a trust arrangement, a person or company agrees to hold assets for the benefit of others.
-The person or company holding the assets can choose the amount of money or assets that get passed on.
+The person or company holding the assets can choose the amount of money or assets passed on.

 Representatives Of The Trust

-The structure of a trust is very different compared to other Australian entities.
+The structure of a trust is different from other Australian entities.
 There are 4 major roles that need to be considered when establishing a discretionary trust:

 The Beneficiary: is an individual, corporation or charitable organisation that receives income or assets from the trust at the discretion of the trustee.